eclipse-archived/codewind-docs/docs/_documentations/mdt-eclipse-managingprojects.md

 `ignoredPaths: <string[]>`
 - A list of file paths that indicate a build should be triggered on file change events in relation to the paths.
 - Each item is expected to be a regex (`"*/node_modules*"` ) or a path relative to the project's root directory (`"/README.md"`).

+#### Project status ping timeout
+`statusPingTimeout: <string>`
+- This value is the total number of pings used by Codewind to determine if the project has timeout issues during starting state.
+- Each ping takes 2 seconds.
+For example, if the value is set to 30, the timeout is 60 seconds.
+- If the value is not set, the default value is set to `90` (3 minutes) for Appsody projects, and `30` (1 minute) for all other project types.